Welcome to the Empire State Building – The World’s Most Famous Building!

-Get an unparalleled 360-degree view of New York City from the top of the iconic Empire State Building.
+Rise to the top of the iconic Empire State Building, and get an unparalleled 360-degree view of New York City.
 See famous landmarks such as Central Park, One World Trade Center, the Chrysler Building, the Statue of Liberty, and Times Square.

-Located in the heart of the city that never sleeps, and surrounded by ‘mini’ rivers and ‘miniature’ suspension bridges, the view from 86 stories above is breathtaking!
+Located in the heart of the city that never sleeps, and surrounded by ‘mini’ rivers and ‘miniature’ suspension bridges, the view from 86 stories above is nothing but breathtaking!

 Check out the video above for a preview of the Empire State Building experience!